 Your website also has data that can help you learn about your audience.
 Use Google Analytics to find details related to all four types of market segmentation.
 For example, you can learn about customer behavior by seeing what pages users visit, how long they stay on the site, and what referral sites led them to your site.

 Research audience geography.

-On the other hand, if you don’t have access to the website’s traffic analytics you can use tools like Semrush or Ahrefs.
+On the other hand, if you don’t have access to the website’s traffic analytics, you can use tools like Semrush or Ahrefs.
 Enter your site URL, and the report shows you where your website visitors are located across the world.

 Research audience interests.

 Knowing your audience’s interests can help you identify psychographic segments within your customer base.
-Use Alexa’s Audience Interest tool to find topics and categories that your audience cares about.
+Use Alexa’s Audience Interest tool to find topics and categories your audience cares about.
 Enter your site URL to produce a report of categories that your audience is interested in

 See what your customers search for.